 Ex-Croatia international, Robert Prosinecki, one of the handful of greats to play for both Real Madrid and Barcelona reportedly smoked more than “40 ciggies a day”.
 Socrates, the former Brazil man who studied medicine while playing football, was a “two-pack-a-day man”.
 Michel Platini, the Frenchman who won three consecutive Ballon D’ors before Lionel Messi repeated the feat, used to smoke at halftime while playing for Juventus.
 In a class of their own, these three footballers were a few of many chain-smoking footballers, but they never let their teams down and their performances were always of the highest calibre.

 This commentary is by no means an advertisement for smoking.
 It’s proven to be unhealthy, and it can even cost you your life, but people still do it.
 Even though they are highly-paid athletes and they aren’t ‘supposed’ to smoke, footballers are people too, and they still do it.
+I know a few have tried to quit even going as far as to try alternative methods such as cbd juul pods, hoping to wean themselves off nicotine, but there are still some who can’t seem to help themselves.
 As far as I know politicians aren’t supposed to cheat and lie to the masses, but they still do…and to me at least, that’s worse than a footballer smoking a cigarette.

 They have pre-season, the regular season, and a short lived off-season and those are the three trimesters of their annual work year.
 In that year they train almost every day of the week, twice, morning and noon, have one or more matches a week, and need to deal with not only the thousands of fans cheering and jeering them, but also with the media who can make or break their careers.
 After games they sit in ice baths or get drug-tested, and sometimes even get doped by their own clubs without knowing it.
 Keep in mind, footballers can play in more than one tournament (i.e. their own league, champion’s league, domestic cup tournaments, etc.) and can be selected for their national squad, which means even more training and matches.
 Oh, they also can’t eat whatever they want.
 The standard 9-to-5 might suck, but if you’re a professional footballer, you might just hate your work schedule as well.
 They sure as hell can’t take cig breaks in between cardio training and ball training, they land up taking one with the lads at a pool party?
 So what.